Dallas Fort-Worth International Airport | Build | Autodesk

 Since everyone on a project can track—and report on—what’s happening in real time, even the smallest issues are given the attention they deserve.
 Issues like site cleanliness can be reported and rectified before they snowball into larger issues that can impact the overall health of a project.

-Feedback from both general contractors and specialty contractors working on the airport’s projects has been positive.
+Feedback from both general contractors and speciality contractors working on the airport’s projects has been positive.

 “The increased collaboration and transparency facilitated through Autodesk Build is providing a better working experience for our contractors,” says Kendra.
 “When we train teams on using Autodesk Build, I see their eyes light up with all the capabilities of the platform and the ability to share and respond to information in real time.”